znotdead/notes/content/car/hk_hong_kong_trail_1_2_3.md

 **Date:** 9 June 2015

 **Condition:**
 Not accessible with stroller.
 Many early exits.
 Sections 1 and 3 mostly shaded.
 Few steps.
+If you did Peak Tree Walk than you can cut section 1 by morning trail.

 **Notes:**
 No food or water on the whole way.